elroypedrokameo/elroypedrokameo/README.md

 ### Hi there, I'm Elroy 👋

-- 🌱 Currently I work as a Frontend Developer at [bookingtogo.com](https://bookingtogo.com/)
+- 👨‍💻 I am currently working as a frontend developer at [bookingtogo.com](https://bookingtogo.com/)
 - 👯 I’m looking to collaborate on Freelance, Part Time and Full Time
 - 💬 Ask me about Web Development
 - 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/elroypedrokameo/)